Published:

 Laguna Beach is a small coastal city in Orange County, California.
 It’s an artistic, scenic, upscale community with stunning coves and a relaxed California beach town kind of vibe.

-This picturesque city offers luxury oceanfront properties with a median home price of around $3 million.
+This picturesque city offers luxury oceanfront properties with an average home value of about $2.95 million.
 Homes that deliver premium ocean views often sell for significantly more.

 You’ll find a range of architectural styles, from charming bungalows to contemporary masterpieces, with many properties nestled into hillsides.